 Beaver County Traffic Safety Event

-On May 11, 12, 13 the Beaver County Traffic Safety Network (Beaver County Peace Officers, Viking and Tofield FCSS, Office of Traffic Safety) planned and hosted a safe driving event for the Tofield, Ryley and Viking High Schools.
+The Beaver County Traffic Safety Network (Beaver County Peace Officers, Viking and Tofield FCSS, Office of Traffic Safety) planned and hosted a safe driving event for the Tofield, Ryley and Viking High Schools.
 CTEC (Canadian Traffic Education Centre), a driver instructing company out of St. Albert was hired to come out to Beaver County and instruct willing students for a day on how to drive their vehicles in any road conditions.
 The cost was free for the students as the Traffic Safety Network had received a grant from the Office of Traffic Safety which covered a portion of the cost, and CTEC generously covered the rest.

 There were five parts to CTEC’s day program which involved: